 Who We Are >> Our Staff >> Dr. Rusty Douglas

 Dr. Rusty Douglas has served as pastor of First Presbyterian Church of Greenwood since September 1998.
-He was born in Charlotte, North Carolina, and received a Bachelors of Business Administration from Appalachian State University.
+He was born in Charlotte, North Carolina, and received a Bachelor of Business Administration from Appalachian State University.
 Dr. Douglas received his Doctor of Ministry Degree from Columbia Theological Seminary and was ordained as a Presbyterian minister of Word and Sacrament in August of 1980.

 He has served congregations in Mississippi, Tennessee, South Carolina, and Georgia.
 Just prior to coming to Greenwood, he served as Minister of Evangelism and Discipleship at Peachtree Presbyterian Church in Atlanta, the largest Presbyterian church in the United States.